Describes the available methods for authenticating Greenplum Database clients.

 The password-based authentication methods are

 password.
-These methods operate similarly except for the way that the password is sent across the connection: MD5-hashed and clear-text respectively.
+These methods operate similarly except for the way that the password is sent across the connection.

 Following are some sample

 hostnossl all all 0.0.0.0 reject hostssl all testuser 0.0.0.0/0 md5 local all gpuser ident